k-samuel/faceted-search/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Coverage/b9d174969c1b457fa8a6c3b753266698)](https://www.codacy.com/manual/kirill.a.egorov/faceted-search?utm_source=github.com&utm_medium=referral&utm_content=k-samuel/faceted-search&utm_campaign=Badge_Coverage)
 # PHP Faceted search library

-Simple and fast faceted search without external servers like ElasticSearch and others
+Simple and fast faceted search without external servers like ElasticSearch and others.

+Easily handles 100,000 products with 10 properties.
+If you divide the indexes into product groups or categories, then for a long time you will not need scaling and more serious tools.

 ## Install